-Later, I became Professor in Physical Medicine and Rehabilitation (PMR) at Hannover Medical School and Head of the PMR Department at the University of Vienna.
+In 1988, I became Professor in Physical Medicine and Rehabilitation (PMR) at Hannover Medical School and in 1990 Head of the PMR Department at the University of Vienna.
 In 1993, I moved to the UK and became Chair in Complementary Medicine at the University of Exeter.
 I am founder/Editor-in-Chief of two medical journals (Perfusion and Focus on Alternative and Complementary Therapies; this publication was discontinued in 2017).
 In 2012/13 I retired and became Emeritus Professor at the University of Exeter.
 I am writing this blog in a private capacity and not as a member of Exeter Uni.
 Today, I live in Cambridge, UK and Brittany, France.

-I have published 49 books and more than 1000 articles in the peer-reviewed medical literature.
-My work has been awarded with 15 scientific awards, most recently (2015) with the ‘John Maddox Prize’ for standing up for science, and the Ockham Prize (2017).
+I have published 52 books and more than 1000 articles in the peer-reviewed medical literature.
+My work has been awarded with 16 scientific awards, most recently (2015) with the ‘John Maddox Prize’ for standing up for science, and the Ockham Prize (2017).
 In 1999, I took British nationality.

 My research focussed on the critical evaluation of (almost) all aspects of alternative medicine.
-Unlike most of my collegues, I do not aim to promote this or that therapy, my goal is to provide objective evidence, reliable information and critical assessment.
-It is fair to say that this ambition does not endear me to many quasi-religious believers in alternative medicine, nor to Prince Charles.
+I do not aim to promote this or that therapy, my goal is to provide objective evidence, reliable information and critical assessment.
+It is fair to say that this ambition does not endear me to many quasi-religious believers in alternative medicine, including Prince Charles.

 My latest books are all written for the lay readership: